 Managing Post-Injection Eye Floaters

-Calling the doctor to check for retinal detachment
+Calling the doctor

-Another cause of my floaters happened about two years ago when I had the symptoms of posterior vitreous detachment or PVD.
+Another cause of my floaters happened about 2 years ago when I had the symptoms of posterior vitreous detachment or PVD.
 A flicker of flashing lights in the corner of one eye, which lasted barely a second, followed by a few fuzzy threads and cobwebs in that same area.

 A call to my eye doctor suggested it was probably posterior vitreous detachment, a common occurrence in old age.
 About one-quarter of people have some vitreous shrinkage with floaters by their 60s; that rises to about two-thirds of 80-year-olds.

 To make sure this wasn’t the beginning of a retinal detachment or tear, he called me in for a check.
 Some symptoms of a retinal detachment are a sudden onset of floaters, or flashes of light, or even a curtain across your vision.
 A detached retina is a medical emergency that requires immediate treatment to prevent permanent vision loss.1

 But back to my floaters.
 Those threads and squiggles from the PVD have slowly settled down to just barely noticeable in my peripheral vision when I look at the sky or my computer with a light background.

 A bit of floater trivia I recently discovered: The floaters we see are not the actual bits of debris, clumps of the vitreous, or even the injected medication, but the shadows which they cast on the retina.

 Treatment options for post-injection floaters